Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 • Utility bills such as gas, water, electricy, cable, or residential phone bill

-Credit Freeze Experian
+• How to get a Credit Freeze with Experian

 To request a credit freeze in Experian, the customer needs to create a free Experian account.
 The Experian account requires the following personal details: